2nd Karmapa, Karma Pakshi

-The legend tells that each attempt to capture, or even kill, the Karmapa was thwarted by the latter's miracles.
-At one point the Karmapa 'froze' a battalion of 37,000 soldiers on the spot, by using the power of mudra, yet all the time showing compassion.
-He eventually let himself be captured and put in exile, knowing that his miracles and compassion would eventually lead to Kublai Khan having a change of heart which did in fact happen.
-Returning to Tibet towards the end of his life, he had an enormous (sixteen-meter) statue of the Buddha built at Tsurphu Monastery, to fulfill a dream he had had long before.
+The sources state that each attempt to capture, or even kill, the Karmapa was thwarted by the latter's miracles.
+At one point the 2nd Karmapa 'froze' a battalion of 37,000 soldiers on the spot, by using the power of mudra, yet all the time showing compassion.
+He eventually let himself be captured and put in exile, knowing that his miracles and compassion would eventually lead to the Kublai Khan having a change of heart, which did in fact happen.

+Returning to Tibet towards the end of his life, the 2nd Karmapa had an enormous sixteen-meter statue of the Gautama Buddha built at Tsurphu Monastery, to fulfill a dream he had had long before.
 The finished work was slightly tilted; it is said that Karma Pakshi straightened it by sitting first in the same tilted posture as the statue and then righting himself.
 The statue moved as he moved.
 Before dying, he told his main disciple, Urgyenpa, details concerning the next Karmapa's birth.